camunda/camunda-bpm-examples/bpmn-model-api/generate-jsf-form/README.md

 ### Start event form

 The start event in both processes has a name which describes the task of the start event.
 So, it could be displayed as a request to the user.
-The name of following user task clarifies what the next step is after the start event, which could be used as a button label to submit the start form.
+The name of the following user task clarifies what the next step is after the start event, which could be used as a button label to submit the start form.